Effective: February 9, 2026

-The privacy of your medical informal on is important to us.
+The privacy of your medical information is important to us.
 We understand that your medical information is personal, and we are committed to protecting it.
 We create a record of the care and services you receive at our organization.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice will tell you about the ways we may use and share medical information about you.
 We also describe your rights and certain duties we have regarding the use and disclosure of medical information.

 Law Requires Us to: